felixthecat8a/LCD_BacklightRGB/README.md

 * Sparkfun also has this [one available](https://www.sparkfun.com/products/10862).

 ## Comming Soon
 The v1.1.5 release will include new dafault color methods for orange, lime green, teal, sky blue, purple & pink.
-A future release may include a method for calling a color from the colorwheel.

 ## Known Issues
 * Release v1.1.1 has an issue with setting the ouput values.
 Update to the latest release to fix the issue.